FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 Budget 2021 will actively allow for the further engagement with and support of our

 communities.
-It will address enhancing quality of life for our citizens by supporting new public--- 4
+It will address enhancing quality of life for our citizens by supporting new public
+---
+4

 realm projects & programmes across the City & County in our libraries, galleries, museums,